rcalix1/InformationTheory/README.md

 * Information theory: Shannon discovered these formulas about information transmission.
 Such as how many bits per second should be able to transfer over various media.
 Coined the term "bit".

-* Laid ground work to switch analog to digital communication.
-Bell phones systems analog communication were degraded over long distances and noise was amplified by repeaters.
-By switching to digital, bell implemented a type of digital repeater that reduced degradation of signal.
+* Laid ground work to switch from analog to digital communication.
+The Bell phone systems' analog communications were degraded when sent over long distances and noise was amplified by repeaters.
+By switching to digital, Bell implemented a type of digital repeater that reduced degradation of signal, reducing loss, and improving communication.

 * Shannon entropy or level of surprise in a message/communication